-Office and miscellaneous (2019 - \$37,286; 2018 - \$20,620)
+Office and miscellaneous (2020 - \$23,643; 2019 - \$40,763)

-The Company recorded increased office expenses compared to prior year same period.
-Offices expenses primarily includes expenses related daily administration to maintain premises, stationery and administration support.
-As the Company moves forward with adding staff, promoting the project, we expect to see increasing trend in office general expenses.
+The Company recorded reduced office expenses compared to prior year same period.
+Offices expenses primarily include expenses related to daily administration to maintain premises, stationery and administration support.
+As the Company moves forward with adding staff, promoting the project, we expect to see an increasing trend in office and miscellaneous expenses.
+However, the Company managed reduced general administration expenses to preserve cash.

-Research and development (2019 - \$300,000; 2018 - \$50,000)
+Research and development (2020 - \$nil; 2019 - \$602,554)

-The Company has completed and commissioned battery Recycling Pilot Plant.
+The Company recorded significantly reduced research and development expenditures compared to the three months ended January 31, 2019.
+Our contractors have completed the recycling pilot plant project.
 Additionally, a continuance of patent has been applied.
-Our contractors are focused on completing the stages of treatment of material.
+Our contractors are now focused on treatment of third-party material.
 The Company expects to see increasing expenses towards research and development progressing towards commercialization and testing various materials.